godot-go/godot-go/DEVELOPMENT_VSCODE.md

-# Development
+# Development - Visual Studio Code

-## Debugging with VSCode
+## Setup the Launcher

-To debug with `gdb` with `vscode`, you will need to setup the proper `pathSubstitutions` mappings for breakpoints to work.
+To debug with `gdb` with `vscode`, it's important to setup the proper `pathSubstitutions` mappings for breakpoints to work.
 Here's an example `launch.json`:
 ```
 {
     "version": "0.2.0",